-Memoirs of a Naijamerican Bride II: Mom & Me: The Dance Between Culture & Change
+Memoirs Of A Naijamerican Bride I: Mom & Me: The Dance Between Culture & Change

 There are very few things I had envisioned about my wedding before I had a ring on my finger- my mother walking me down the aisle was one of them.
 When my mother and I began to plan the wedding program and she asked me whom I wanted to do the honors, I responded enthusiastically: “You of course!”